 In 1989, Dr. Steven A. Rosenberg performed the first officially approved gene transfer in humans, attempting to introduce the gene coding for resistance to neomycin in TIL cells through a retroviral-mediated gene transduction.
 That landmark moment provided a glimpse into the soaring therapeutic potential of the approach which was brought crashing down 10 years later following the tragic death of Jesse Gelsinger in a gene therapy trial.
 For another decade, the field remained relatively dormant before improving technology and innovation eventually brought gene therapy back into the limelight.
-With more than 20 gene therapies approved worldwide, over 900 INDs and over 2000 ongoing clinical trials, the time for gene therapies is now.
+With more than 20 competing gene therapies approved worldwide, over 900 INDs and over 2000 ongoing clinical trials, the time for gene therapies is now.
 Nevertheless, several challenges remain before the field can take its next leap.

 Ensuring Safety with AAV-Gene Therapies by Circumventing Immunogenicity